qianxuege/112MurderMystery/README.md

 Here is a 2-minute demo video: https://youtu.be/F1SlQotHosM

-The backstory is: You are invited to a wedding banquet on a lonely island, but on the day of the wedding, the groom died at 9PM.
-Everyone is grieving.
+The backstory is: You are invited to a wedding banquet on a lonely island, but on the day of the wedding, the groom passed away at 9PM.
-You are a detective that vows to find out who, using what weapon, at which room, killed the groom.
+You are a detective that vows to find out who, using what weapon, at which room, caused the death.

 The player's goal is to correctly guess the character, weapon, and room, before their lives and money turn zero.
 When the player steps on the oops cell, they will need to play rock, paper, and scissors.